Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_console/front_section.md

 ### RANGE Switch

-Selecting x100 changes the release range multiplier on the [WRCS](../../../systems/weapon_systems/wrcs.md) panel to a factor of 100; in NORM, the standard factor of 10 is applied to the release range.
+Selecting x100 on the two position switch (3) changes the release range multiplier on the [WRCS](../../../systems/weapon_systems/wrcs.md) panel to a factor of 100; in NORM, the standard factor of 10 is applied to the release range.